If you’re looking for ideas of what to do in Capetown, here’s what we got up to for the week…

 Following another dinner of braai food, a good sleep and breakfast on the balcony, we drove to Fish Hoek on our final day via Chapman’s peak with some utterly gorgeous views – and then on to Boulders Bay.

 Upon arriving in Fish Hoek, we found our way down to the harbor for a lunch of oysters, mussels, and chips.
 We then headed to Boulders Bay to see the only place in Africa where penguins nest.
-The reason for this is the temperature of the sea, which is literally freezing so wasn’t on my list of places to go for a quick dip!
+The reason for this is the temperature of the sea, which is quite literally freezing, so it wasn’t on my list of places to go for a quick dip!

-It was a short-lived venture, though great to see, as it only really took 10 minutes or so to walk up and down the wooden walk ways and observe the penguins ont he sand below.
+It was a short-lived venture, though great to see, as it only really took 10 minutes or so to walk up and down the wooden walk ways and observe the penguins on the sand below.
+I’ll admit, at the time I was a little dissapointed, as it’s somehing that I’d always wanted to do in Capetown.

 On our way back to Camps Bay, we stopped at the Cape to Cuba bar which I instantly fell in love with!
 It had a relaxed island sort of vibe, the floor was covered in sand, the walls were brightly colored with mismatched furniture and a rope swing in the restaurant.

 Outside were shisha pipe areas and a bar with a stone pizza oven.
-We ordered a round of bright blue and red cocktails, some handmade stone baked pizzas and sat back and enjoyed the sun which had finally made an appearance.
+We ordered a round of bright fruity cocktails, some handmade stone baked pizzas and sat back and enjoyed the sun which had finally made an appearance.

-We still had the last rays of the evening and the next morning to lounge by the pool before it was time to pack.
+We still had the last rays of the evening and the next morning to lounge by the pool before it was time to pack and head down to C’s hometown a few hours outside of Johannesburg.

-All too soon we were back on the plane, Johannesburg bound to meet up with the rest of the family…
+All too soon, Camps Bay and Capetown were in the rearview mirror, and we were back on a plane, Johannesburg bound to meet up with the rest of the family…